Tuesday, 22 July 2025

 Thesis I. — The Peaceful and Universal Acceptance is Part of the Ordinary and Universal Magisterium (OUM)

-Minor premise: The unanimity of Catholic theologians teaches that the peaceful and universal acceptance of a pope is a certain criterion of the pontiff’s legitimacy.
+Minor premise: The teaching that peaceful and universal acceptance of a pope is a sign of his legitimacy is universally and constantly taught by Catholic theologians.

-Conclusion: Therefore, the peaceful and universal acceptance of a pope, as a certain criterion of his legitimacy, forms part of the Ordinary and Universal Magisterium.
+Conclusion: Therefore, the peaceful and universal acceptance of a pope as a sign of his legitimacy pertains to the Ordinary and Universal Magisterium.

 Proof of the Major Premise